 Art has been with Shao Yuan Zhang for the majority of his extraordinary, and at times difficult, life journey.
 Raised in communist China, Zhang was sent to the countryside as a teenager where he worked in the rice fields and created Cultural Revolution propaganda art for the communist party.
-He immigrated to the U.S. in the 1980s and settled in Utah to attend art school.
-His energetic paintings of racehorses juxtapose a contemporary feel with a traditional Chinese ink painting style.
-Through the combination of subject matter and technique, Zhang incorporates both the East and West in his work.
+He immigrated to the U.S. in the 1980s to attend art school.
+His energetic paintings of racehorses juxtapose a contemporary painting concept with an oriental ink painting style.
+Through the combination of subject matter and technique, Zhang incorporates both the East and West in his Artwork.

 COMMISSION AN ARTWORK

 We'll speak with the artist and get back to you with a price quote.

 About The Artist

 Zhang began his career as an artist at the age of 17.
 As a volunteer for the Red Guard, he was sent to the countryside for eight years of re-education.
 When he wasn’t toiling away in the rice fields or mine shafts, he created monoprints by carving on blocks of bamboo.
 Inspired by his environment, Zhang produced Cultural Revolution propaganda art, glorifying unified labor and depicting the unfussy and solitary life of farmers.

 Under Deng Xiaoping in the 1980s, China underwent dramatic economic and social changes and Chinese art began to flourish beyond propaganda.
 In the late 1980s, as budding contemporary artists began to emerge in China, Zhang moved to the U.S. to study western techniques.